rcky844/knowledge-handbook/Biology/Miscellaneous/Control experiment.md

 **Independent variables** are the factors under investigation, and is manipulated between set-ups.

 *Examples*:
-- Temperature or pH of reaction mixture for measuring the rate of [[Enzymes|enzymatic reactions]]
+- Temperature or pH of reaction mixture for measuring the rate of [[enzymes|enzymatic reactions]]
 - Light intensity in measuring rate of [[transpiration]] of a plant

 ## Dependent variables